The Difference Between Holding Companies and Corporate Mergers

 - De Facto Merger: A de facto merger does not require dissolution of the merged companies.
 It refers to a situation in which a commercial company acquires control over another company or companies by purchasing their shares or assets, without eliminating the legal personality of any of the contracting companies.

 - Acquisition of Controlling Shares: A joint stock company may acquire control over another company by purchasing its shares.
-Through such an acquisition, the acquiring company may enter the board of directors and appoint its preferred managers, thereby exercising effective control.
+Through such an acquisition, the acquiring company may gain a seat on the board of directors and appoint its preferred managers, thereby exercising effective control.
 In this case, the legal personality of the controlled company remains intact, but the acquiring company may influence all major decisions and impose its policies on the subsidiary.

 Acquisition of Assets